alpas/starter/README.md

 we have spent time crafting the framework, and we are proud of it!

-The [Alpas documentation site][alpas-docs] has everything you need to get started and get going—including two full featured tutorials showing you how to write web apps from start to finish.
+The [Alpas documentation site][alpas-docs] has everything you need to get started and get going—including [a full featured tutorial][devto-tutorial] showing you how to write web apps from start to finish.

 If you are not satisfied with the quality of Alpas documentation or feel like something is not properly documented, please open an issue, and we'll tackle it with a high priority.
 Feel free to send a pull